CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 Your selected user stories should have relatively high priority based on your team's ranking, and you should actively take factors into consideration that may impact your development, such as onboarding time to the repository and its code, technical expertise within your team, time commitments, etc.

-The feature(s) you plan to implement should affect **all three layers of the NodeBB codebase**: backend (server-side, working with the database), middleware (routing, communication between frontend and backend), and frontend.
+The feature(s) you plan to implement should affect **all three layers of the NodeBB codebase**:

+- backend (server-side, working with the database)
+- middleware (routing, communication between frontend and backend)
+- frontend.

 !!! note
     An example of what would **not** be accepted is a cosmetic feature that only modifies a frontend UI component (i.e. changing the color of the navbar), or the renaming of a field in the database.

     You may want to look ahead into parts 2B and 2C to check our specific requirements for your implementation.

 Convert the feature(s) you decide to implement into technical requirements (i.e. what needs to be developed for this feature to work).
-Then, break these requirements down into manageable, assignable issues and document them on your Project board in a “Backlog” column.
-At minimum, these issues should make use of Github features like milestones/labels/descriptions to denote:
+Then, break these requirements down into manageable, assignable issues and document them on your Project board by adding them to “Backlog” column.
+At minimum, these issues should make use of GitHub features like milestones/labels/descriptions to denote:

 - **Estimated effort** for each task
 - **Dependencies** among tasks (if any)